ComputeCanada/magic_castle/docs/README.md

 ```

 If there is a match, the user will be added to a Slurm account with the same
-name, and will gain access to the corresonding project folder under `/project`.
+name, and will gain access to the corresponding project folder under `/project`.

 **Note**: The regular expression represents how Compute Canada names its resources
 allocation.
 The regular expression can be redefined, see